 Press Release, Maryland Department of Transportation | June 10, 2025

 The Maryland Department of Transportation has awarded $1.25 million from its new Transit-Oriented Development (TOD) Capital Grant Revolving Loan Fund to support mixed-use projects near Odenton MARC Station, North Bethesda Metro Station, and Baltimore‘s Reisterstown Plaza Metro Station.
-The TOD Fund aims to increase local transit access, spur economic growth, and support housing construction goals.
+The TOD Fund aims to enhance transit access, spur economic growth, and support housing construction goals.

 MASSACHUSETTS—MBTA Communities Law Is Not an Unfunded Mandate, Judge Rules